ashedwards/ILPO/README.md

 You may also use your own data representation.
 In this case, you will need to modify the [load_examples](https://github.com/ashedwards/ILPO/blob/master/models/ilpo.py#L7) method in [models/vector_ilpo.py](https://github.com/ashedwards/ILPO/blob/master/models/vector_ilpo.py) or [models/image_ilpo.py](https://github.com/ashedwards/ILPO/blob/master/models/image_ilpo.py), or create your own class entirely.

 ### Creating your own architecture
 ILPO is not tied to one single architecture.
-Cartpole, for example, uses fully-connected layer to define the LPN, while Thor uses convnets.
+Cartpole, for example, uses fully-connected layer to define the LPN, while image data uses convnets.
 You can use the ones already defined for vectors or images in [models/vector_ilpo.py](https://github.com/ashedwards/ILPO/blob/master/models/vector_ilpo.py) and [models/image_ilpo.py](https://github.com/ashedwards/ILPO/blob/master/models/image_ilpo.py), respectively, or you can create your own by inheriting from [models/ilpo.py](https://github.com/ashedwards/ILPO/blob/master/models/ilpo.py).
 You will need to implement the following methods:

 [create_encoder](https://github.com/ashedwards/ILPO/blob/master/models/ilpo.py#L12) creates an encoding of the state